apriliandi246/apriliandi246/README.md

 # Hi 👋, I'm Farhan Apriliandi

-### I am just a programmer in the world which focuses on web development especially in frontend development 💻
+### Just another front-end developer on earth who wants to have a lot of experience in this industry.
+That's it !!!!! 💻